 Play in our winter wonderland

 >We call it Winter on the Mountain.
 Make the most of festive seasonal activities at the Adventure Park before or after your visit with Mr. Claus.
-Our Winter Funday Pass includes a ride to the Park aboard the Glenwood Gondola, two cave tours that feature special lighting for the holidays, unlimited rides on the Alpine Coaster and Haunted Mine Drop, as well as the opportunity to play laser tag and enjoy an animated show in our 4-D theater.
+Our Winter Funday Pass includes a ride to the Park aboard the Glenwood Gondola, two cave tours that feature special lighting for the holidays, unlimited rides on the Alpine Coaster, as well as the opportunity to play laser tag and enjoy an animated show in our 4-D theater.
 Other fun activities include warming up on chilly nights by roasting s’mores over fire pits in the main plaza.
 You can also taste delicious homemade fudge and shop for last minute gifts at the General Store.

 Spreading good cheer all around